Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous

 \subsection{Free-flyer Robotic Testbed}

-The free-flyer system (cf. Fig.~\ref{fig:free_flyer}) is a planar, microgravity robotic testbed that provides two translational and one rotational degree of freedom on a quasi-frictionless granite table.
+The free-flyer system is a planar, microgravity robotic testbed that provides two translational and one rotational degree of freedom on a quasi-frictionless granite table.
 It is widely used as a ground-based platform for validating control algorithms for space applications.
+Figure~\ref{fig:ff_sub1} shows the physical hardware, whereas Fig.~\ref{fig:ff_sub2} illustrates the coordinate systems that are used in the following trajectory optimization: the global Cartesian reference frame $\mathcal{O}_{G}$ and the free-flyer's body-fixed reference frame $\mathcal{O}_{B}$.
 The vehicle is actuated by eight on--off compressed $\text{CO}_2$ thrusters that generate an impulsive velocity change $\Delta V$ to achieve roto-translational motion.
-The workspace contains a central obstacle and two additional static bodies placed on the left and right sides of the table.
-The free-flyer initiates its maneuver from a predefined start region and approaches a fixed goal state, where these bodies create two flanking corridors to reach the goal.
-Figure~\ref{fig:ff_sub1} shows the physical hardware, whereas Fig.~\ref{fig:ff_sub2} illustrates the coordinate systems that are used in the following trajectory optimization: the global Cartesian reference frame $\mathcal{O}_{G}$ and the free-flyer's body-fixed reference frame $\mathcal{O}_{B}$.
+The workspace contains a central obstacle ($i_b = 1$, red in Fig.~\ref{fig:ff_sub2}) and two observation targets ($i_b = 0$ and $2$, green in Fig.~\ref{fig:ff_sub2}) placed on the left and right sides of the table.
+The free-flyer initiates its maneuver from a predefined start region and approaches a fixed goal state, with these bodies creating two flanking corridors to the goal.
 The state of the free-flyer is represented as $\boldsymbol{x} := [\boldsymbol{p}, \boldsymbol{v}, \psi, \omega] \in \mathbb{R}^6$, where $\boldsymbol{p}, \boldsymbol{v} \in \mathbb{R}^2$ are the two-dimensional position and velocity of its center of mass in the global frame, and $\psi, \omega \in \mathbb{R}$ are the bearing angle from the $X_G$-axis and its angular velocity, respectively.

-The following subsections outline the scenario design, covering (1) the definition of high-level behavior patterns, (2) the nonconvex trajectory optimization used for dataset generation, and (3) the subsequent nonconvex refinement stage.
+The following subsections outline the scenario design, covering (i) the definition of high-level behavior patterns, (ii) the nonconvex trajectory optimization used for dataset generation, and (iii) the subsequent nonconvex refinement stage.